-On first look, the fairy-tale city of Prague may seem like an incomprehensible sprawl of winding streets, narrow alleyways and endless churches, but with a little know-how, it really is quite easy to navigate.
-The best way to get a feel for the city, unsurprisingly, is just to take a walk around the many different neighbourhoods.
+At first look, the fairy-tale city of Prague may seem like an incomprehensible sprawl of winding streets, narrow alleyways and endless churches, but with a little know-how, it really is quite easy to navigate.
+The best way to get a feel for the city, unsurprisingly, is to walk around the many different neighbourhoods.
 But if you don’t have time for that, here are some simple facts to get you started.

-2. The city was historically comprised of five independent towns: Hradčany (the Castle Area), Malá Strana (Lesser Town), Staré Město (Old Town), Nové Město (New Town), and Josefov (Jewish Quarter), and these divisions are still relevant today.
-If you can learn how these relate to one another, and which side of the river each of them are on, the city suddenly becomes a lot easier to navigate.
+The city was historically comprised of five independent towns: Hradčany (the Castle Area), Malá Strana (Lesser Town), Staré Město (Old Town), Nové Město (New Town), and Josefov (Jewish Quarter), and these divisions are still relevant today.
+If you can learn how these relate to one another and which side of the river they are on, the city suddenly becomes a lot easier to navigate.

 The first area to note is Hradčany, on the west side of the river.
 The seat of royalty for centuries, the area centres on Prague Castle, which (as it sits on a hilltop overlooking the city) is visible from many points on both sides of the river.
 The area below Hradčany is Malá Strana, which is dense with ornate Renaissance and Baroque mansions built especially for the 17th- and 18th-century nobility.